mmmbacon/smart_todo/planning/plan.md

   L - Well what do you use?

   B - I am SO glad you asked.
 I just found this new app called Hippo.
-It's a super smart todo list thatwill automatically sort tasks into categories.
+It's a super smart todo list that'll automatically sort tasks into categories.

   BM - Screenshare

   L - I don't believe it.

   B - Let me show you how it works.
-All I need to do is type in the name of something I want to watch, read, eat or purchase, and the app will automatically categorize the item.

-  B - If I type in Mitchell's vs the Machines and submit...
+All I need to do is type in the name of something I want to watch, read, eat or buy, and the app will automatically categorize the item.
+For example, if I type in Mitchell's vs the Machines and hit the add new item button...
 The app will automatically figure out what category the item belongs in and add it.

   BM - Type out and submit entry WATCH Mitchell's vs the Machines.

     (correct) Wait for the API to return. - "Wow! look at that dancing hippo."
-Note the dancing hippo
+Only Lily gets to talk about the dancing hippo

   L - You put the word watch there, that seems like cheating, so...

   B - Here, I'll put in a restaraunt this time.
-How about red lobtser?
+How about Red Lobster?

   BM - Type out and submit entry Red Lobster.

-  B - (Note the dancing hippo) There, it still works.
+  B -  There, it still works.

     (correct) Wait for the API to return. - "Wow! look at that dancing hippo."
+Only Lily will talk about the dancing hippo

   L - Hey I noticed a typo in one of your existing items.
 Can you edit items?